redox-os/book/src/porting-applications.md

 - A recipe is considered ready if it's mostly working inside of Redox.
 - All WIP recipes must have a `#TODO` on the beginning of the `recipe.toml` and explain what is missing.
 - BLAKE3 hashes for tarballs are optional (quick testing workflow)
-- Try to keep the recipe with the latest stable version of the program (the porting process can take months).
+- Try to keep the recipe with the latest stable version of the application (the porting process can take months).
 - Once the recipe is ready, add the BLAKE3 hash if needed and move the folder to the appropriate category.

 #### Suggestions for TODOs